 Her most-used emoji: "The meteor emoji."

-Dining in vs. eating out: "Order in without talking to anyone [but] Seamless and Postmates."
+Dining in vs. eating out: "Order in without talking to anyone [using] Seamless and Postmates."

 The last thing she Googled: "'Who is Kiki?'
 (Thanks, Drake)."